alexyack/BluetoothConfig/README.md

 ## Read / Write

 Read current values from Blutooth module and writes changed values to the module.

-'New Value' column is editable buy double click.
+'New Value' column is editable by double click.